Back

 My role

 I lead our expert and very experienced public procurement team.
 I advise on all aspects of public procurement law across our key sectors including strategy and design, advising clients throughout the procurement lifecycle and in relation to procurement challenges.
-I am a visiting lecturer on the Executive Programme in Public Procurement Law and Policy at the University of Nottingham, a member of the Procurement Lawyers Association and am completing a PhD in public procurement law.
+I am a visiting lecturer on the Executive Programme in Public Procurement Law and Policy at the University of Nottingham, a member of the Procurement Lawyers Association and have completed a PhD in public procurement law.
+My academic research focus is on frameworks, other commercial tools and centralised purchasing with my work having been published in academic journals including the Public Procurement Law Review.
 I also advise on subsidy control and support clients on a range of projects and funding programmes.

 My experience